andreasmuelder/statecharts.online/index.md

 ---
 schema_parent_type: WebSite
-title: The Complete Guide to State Machines and Statecharts
+title: The Complete Guide to State Machines
 description: Master state machines and statecharts with practical examples, implementation strategies, and real-world design patterns.
 Learn from basics to advanced concepts.
 keywords: state machine, statechart, software development, programming tutorial, design patterns
 ---

-Welcome to *The Complete Guide to State Machines and Statecharts*!
+# The Complete Guide to State Machines
  This comprehensive tutorial will take you from the fundamentals of state machine programming to advanced statechart modeling techniques used in professional software development.

 ## About This Guide